 53 Harv.
 Int’l L.J.
 Online 213-225 (2012)

 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "Chief Justices Marshall and Roberts and the Non-Self-Execution of Treaties" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 971.
+971.